 - Return the zucchini to a medium bowl and add the remaining ingredients.
 Stir to combine and allow the mixture to sit for about 5 minutes so the crackers will soften.

-- In a medium skillet, add 1/3 cup vegetable oil and heat over medium high about 3-4 minutes or until hot.
+- In a medium skillet, add 1/3 cup lard or REFINED coconut oil and heat over medium high about 3-4 minutes or until about 365 degrees.

 - Add 2 to 3 inch balls of the zucchini mixture and flatten slightly with your hand or a spoon.